Amin al-Husseini: Establishment of All-Palestine Government

-The All-Palestine Government was hence born under the nominal leadership of Amin al-Husseini, the Mufti of Jerusalem, named as its president.
+The All-Palestine Government was hence born under the nominal leadership of Amin al-Husseini, the Mufti of Jerusalem, named as President.
 Ahmed Hilmi Abd al-Baqi was named Prime Minister.
 Hilmi's cabinet consisted largely of relatives and followers of Amin al-Husseini, but also included representatives of other factions of the Palestinian ruling class.
 Jamal al-Husayni became foreign minister, Raja al-Husayni became defense minister, Michael Abcarius was finance minister, and Anwar Nusseibeh was secretary of the cabinet.
 Twelve ministers in all, living in different Arab countries, headed for Gaza to take up their new positions.
 The decision to set up the All-Palestine Government made the Arab Higher Committee irrelevant.

-Jordan's Abdullah retaliated on 2 October by organizing a Palestinian congress, which countermanded the decision taken in Gaza.
+Jordan's Abdullah retaliated on 2 October 1948 by organizing a Palestinian congress, which countermanded the decision taken in Gaza.
 Abdullah regarded the attempt to revive al-Husseini's Holy War Army as a challenge to his authority and on 3 October, his minister of defense ordered all armed bodies operating in the areas controlled by the Arab Legion to be disbanded.
 Glubb Pasha carried out the order ruthlessly and efficiently.
 Nonetheless, Egypt, which manipulated its formation, recognized the All-Palestine Government on 12 October, followed by Syria and Lebanon on 13 October, Saudi Arabia the 14th and Yemen on the 16th.
 Iraq's decision to the same was made formally on the 12th, but was not made public.
-Both Great Britain and the US backed Jordan, the US saying that the mufti's role in World War II could be neither forgotten nor pardoned.
+Both Great Britain and the US backed Jordan, the US saying that al-Husseini's role in World War II could be neither forgotten nor pardoned.
 The sum effect was that:

 The leadership of al-Hajj Amin al-Husayni and the Arab Higher Committee, which had dominated the Palestinian political scene since the 1920s, was devastated by the disaster of 1948 and discredited by its failure to prevent it.